-For Proposal 1, the election of directors, the two persons receiving the highest number of "FOR" votes at the Annual Meeting will be elected.
+For Proposal 1, the election of directors, the three persons receiving the highest number of "FOR" votes at the Annual Meeting will be elected.

 Proposal 2 requires the affirmative "FOR" vote of the holders of a majority of the shares present at the Annual Meeting in person or by proxy and entitled to vote.
-Abstentions have the same effect as votes "AGAINST" the matter.
+Abstentions have the same effect as votes "AGAINST" this proposal.

 If you hold shares beneficially in street name and do not provide your broker or nominee with voting instructions, your shares may constitute "broker non-votes."
 Generally, broker non-votes occur on a matter when a broker is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given.
-If you hold shares beneficially in street name and do not vote your shares, your broker or nominee can vote your shares at its discretion only on Proposal 2.
 In tabulating the voting result for any particular proposal, shares that constitute broker non-votes are not considered entitled to vote on that proposal.
 Thus, broker non-votes will not affect the outcome of any matter being voted on at the Annual Meeting, assuming that a quorum is obtained.